 Chemical Properties of Alkanes

-Edited By Shivani Poonia | Updated on Sep 19, 2024 12:17 PM IST
+Edited By Shivani Poonia | Updated on Oct 18, 2024 11:32 AM IST

-Think about vast fields filled with natural gas, long trunk lines to bring the fuel to the site of generation, or rail cars shuttling the fuel between homes and industry.
+Think about vast fields filled with natural Gas , long trunk lines to bring the fuel to the site of generation, or rail cars shuttling the fuel between homes and industry.
 These and many other forms of energy resources are based on alkanes, the simplest class of hydrocarbons.
 They hold an essential place in our daily life.
 These are the components of natural gas that we use as heating at home, as well as the gasoline in our cars.
-They are not only a fuel, but in combination with other ones, the basic material for vast amounts of synthetic products and chemicals that are important to our life.
+They are not only a fuel, but in combination with other ones, the basic material for vast amounts of synthetic products and chemicals that are important to our lives.

 Main Idea of Alkanes

-The Alkanes are the class of Saturated hydrocarbons containing a simple structural formula of carbon and hydrogens having connected with each other only single covalent bounds.
+The Alkanes are the class of Saturated Hydrocarbons containing a simple structural formula of carbon and hydrogens having connected with each other only single covalent bounds.
 The general formula of alkanes is CnH2n+2 where n is the number of C atoms Connected with each other.
 These are some of the properties in this class of Organic compounds that they are comparatively stable and shows less reactivity with other organic compounds.
 The single bonds in alkanes are of the sigma type.
 Since these are strong in nature, and since they are nonpolar, they are expected to be inert.
 Their boiling and melting points increase with molecular weight as a result of the increased van der Waal's force in larger molecules.
 Alkanes are non-polar and therefore do not dissolve in water, but they dissolve in all organic solvents.
-They have low reactivity because the dissociation energy between the CC,CH bond is very high.
+They have low reactivity because the dissociation energy between the C−C,C−H bond is very high.
 The high stability makes them unreactive; their unreactivity is, in fact, a major feature of their chemical behavior.

 Halogenation